scriptrdotio/libraries/clients/publish_subscribe/README.md

 ## About The publish/subscribe feature
 [Scriptr.io](http://www.scriptr.io) supports communication through Web Sockets (you can invoke your scriptrs from the client side using web sockets).
-It also provides you with a very neat publish/subscribe feature, allowing you to create "channels" and subscribe server-side or client-side scripts to them [more](http://www.scriptr.io/documentation).
+It also provides you with a very neat publish/subscribe feature, allowing you to create "channels" and subscribe server-side or client-side scripts to them ([read more])(http://www.scriptr.io/documentation).
 Messages that are published on a channel are automatically broadcasted to subscribers.

 ## Purpose of the PubSubclient class